What is Magnesium Carbonate?

-Typically, magnesium carbonate is via the mining of the mineral magnesite.
-In China, 70 per cent of supply worldwide is mined and prepared.
+Typically, magnesium carbonate is obtained via the mining of the mineral magnesite.
+In China, 70 percent of the supply worldwide is mined and prepared.
 In the laboratory, magnesium carbonate can be prepared by reaction of any soluble magnesium salt and sodium bicarbonate.

 Production of Magnesium Carbonate